Quick Links

 Designated Safeguarding Lead (DSL)

-Miss Jess Morrison- Assistant Headteacher (Inclusion) DSL1
+Miss Jess Morrison- Deputy Headteacher (Inclusion).

-Alternative Designated Safeguarding Lead (ADSL)
+Alternative Designated Safeguarding Leads (ADSL)

-Miss Berenice Ludow (Parent Support Advisor)
+Miss Berenice Ludlow (Pastoral Support Assistant)

-Miss Hollie Parle (Parent Support Advisor)
+Miss Hollie Parle (Pastoral Support Assistant)

-Mrs Julie Lincoln (Attendance Officer)
+Mrs Alice Kimberley (Attendance Officer)

 Mrs Cassandra Williams (Headteacher)